-However, the hospital maintains that they did nothing wrong.
+However, the hospital maintains that it did nothing wrong.
 Their official statement read, “We took this case before a jury because we believe the care we delivered was appropriate.”
-The hospital intends to appeal the case, in the hopes that the jury’s verdict is reduced.
+The hospital intends to appeal the case, hoping the jury’s verdict is reduced.

 Michigan Birth Injury Statute of Limitations

 There are two distinct periods of limitation for medical malpractice actions.
-The primary limitations period is two years.
+The primary limitation period is two years.
 The statute of limitations begins to run from the date that plaintiffs claim accrues.

 Birth Injury Cases Are Different

 There are statutorily defined exceptions to the statute of limitations.
 Every state has exceptions to the general rule and, obviously, birth injury cases need an exception.
 MCL 600.5851(1) provides an exception for persons “disabled” by infancy.
 The general rule of § 5851 provides that persons suffering from the legal disabilities of being a child when their claims accrue, or others claiming on their behalf, “have 1 year after the disability is removed … to bring the action although the period of limitations has run.”
 MCL 5851(1).